Alice Pagani

-Alice Pagani (born 19 February 1998) is an Italian actress, model, and author, best known for playing Ludovica Storti in the Netflix series Baby, and Stella in the Paolo Sorrentino film Loro.
+Alice Pagani (born 19 February 1998) is an Italian actress, model, and author.
+She is best known for playing Ludovica Storti in the Netflix series Baby, and Stella in the Paolo Sorrentino film Loro.

 In 2020, she fronted Emporio Armani's Together Stronger campaign with Nicholas Hoult.
 In 2021, her first novel, the autobiographical coming-of-age story Ophelia, was published by Mondadori Electa.